williskipsjr/williskipsjr/README.md

 ## About Me

-Data Science & AI Student at IIIT Dharwad
+Data Science & AI Undergrad at IIIT Dharwad
 Aspiring Data Scientist passionate about extracting meaningful insights from data
 Exploring the cutting edge of Large Language Models (LLMs) and AI Operations
 Football enthusiast & avid bookworm